-b.
 During the hearing, in addition to the requirements stated above in (a), the Director shall provide the student an opportunity to respond to the allegations that the student violated the student code of conduct.
 However, in responding to the allegations, the student does not have the right to:

-- 1. take time to prepare a defense - 2. call witnesses to testify in their favor; - 3. know the identity of or cross-examine witnesses who have complained against the student; - 4. have counsel present; or c.
+- take time to prepare a defense

+- call witnesses to testify in their favor;

+- know the identity of or cross-examine witnesses who have complained against the student;

+- have counsel present; or

+- remain silent, such that a student's refusal to speak may be interpreted as an admission of having engaged in the prohibited conduct.

 After hearing the student's response, the Director shall determine whether a short-term suspension is warranted by a preponderance of the evidence.
 If so, the Director shall establish the duration of the short-term suspension.
 Notwithstanding the foregoing, if the Director determines that the student's presence poses a continuing danger to persons or property at American Preparatory Academy, the Director may impose a short-term suspension before convening a hearing.
 However, the Director shall comply with the hearing procedures in paragraphs (a)-(c) as soon is reasonably practicable after the danger subsides.